tystar86/apiary_license_check/README.md

 ### Getting Started

-If you will run this app for the first time, please follow the `Quick Start 1` as you do not have yet `auth_key.txt` and any file to compare with.
+If you will run this app for the first time, please follow the `Quick Start 1` as you do not have `auth_key.txt` and any file to compare with yet.

 ### Prerequisites